WohlSoft/Moondust-Project/README.md

 ![PGE Engine](https://github.com/WohlSoft/PGE-Project/blob/master/Engine/_resources/icon/cat_256.png)

-Is the main part of PGE Project which allows users to play levels and episodes.
+The PGE Engine is the main part of the PGE Project, allowing users to play levels and episodes.

 Provides a compatibility layer with the legacy game engine (SMBX Engine 1.3) (when used configuration packages which are following [SMBX64 Standard](http://wohlsoft.ru/pgewiki/SMBX64)).

-:point_up: **Note** This component is experimental and has not completed base implementation, but can be used for various tests around.
+:point_up: **Note** This component is experimental and has not completed base implementation, but can be used for various testing.

 [More information on the PGE Wiki...](http://wohlsoft.ru/pgewiki/PGE_Engine)